 Stand in front of the bench with your arms raised in front of you.
 Drive your arms down, dip your knees, and then jump onto the bench.
 Step down, and repeat.

 Stand in front of a bench and place your hands on it so that they’re shoulder-width apart.
 That’s the starting position.

 Jump your feet back to your left so that your body is diagonal to the bench.
 Do a pushup.
 Jump your feet back to the starting position, and then back to your right.

 Stand with your left side to the bench.
 Step laterally onto the bench with your left foot followed by your right.
 Now step down onto the other side of the bench.

 Repeat in the other direction, this time initiating the movement with your right foot.

 Continue alternating back and forth as fast as possible while maintaining control and good form.

 Lie face up on the ground with your legs together and your arms by your sides.
 Raise your legs and bend your knees 90 degrees so that your lower legs are parallel to the ground.

 Keeping your left leg bent, straighten your right leg as you lower it toward the ground.
 As you bring your right leg back up, straighten and lower your left leg.
 Continue alternating.

-Many of the hundreds of workouts at Beachbody On Demand emphasize metcon principles to maximize your time and effort.
+Many of the hundreds of workouts on BODi emphasize metcon principles to maximize your time and effort.